 While reported code compliance violations increased in 2015, this is not an indication of more violations to the tree code citywide.
-Staff limitations result in a largely complaint-driven code compliance program, therefore the increase in cases is possibly a reflection of increased public scrutiny of tree activity in the city-a positive outcome of Title 11 implementation.
+Staff limitations result in a largely complaint-driven code compliance program, therefore the increase in cases is possibly a reflection of increased public scrutiny of tree activity in the city.